Family Heat Wave Survival: How to Keep Everyone Safe in Scorching Temperatures

 Top tips to stay cool and safe:

 • If you’re in an area under a heat warning or advisory, it’s best to keep the baby inside where it’s cool and air-conditioned.
-If you don’t have air conditioning, see if you can go to a nearby shopping center, movie theater, library, or other public place where you can stay cool.
+If you don’t have air conditioning, consider visiting a nearby shopping center, movie theater, library, or other public place where you can stay cool.

 • Keep the baby hydrated.
 If your baby is breastfed, they may naturally nurse more when it’s hot, so don’t worry about sticking to a schedule.
 You can supplement with sterilized water for babies who are on solids or those using formula.